k8ieone/arch-install/README.md

 # What can I do with this?
 This is a set of bash scripts that will install Arch Linux for you.
 # Is it ready?
 This tool is undergoing a major rewrite.
-At the moment, it's completely broken.
+At the moment, it's probably completely broken.
 # What does each script do?
 TODO: Write this section...
 # Usage: